 The operational costs also increased during the year.
 The finance charges for FY2016-17 increased by about 22% to Rs.645 Crore as compared to Rs.530 Crore during 2015-16.
 The finance charges for FY2016-17 include amortization of foreign currency translation aggregating to Rs.14 Crore compared to Rs.23 Crore during 2015-16.
 The overall yield on loan assets for FY2016-17 stood at 12.10%, whereas cost of borrowed funds reduced to 8.79% during FY2016-17 compared to 9.05% in FY2015-16.
 The return on net worth is about 18.69% during FY2016-17.

 The profit before tax (PBT) for FY2016-17 stood at Rs.529 Crore compared to Rs.531 Crore during 2015-16.
 The profit after tax (PAT) for FY2016-17 stood at Rs.345 Crore.

 Given the performance of your Company during the year, the Board of Directors of the Company have recommended a dividend @15% i.e. Rs.1.50 per share for the financial year 2016-17.

-The credit rating agencies have also maintained their view about your Company and its robust business strategy along with its healthy earnings profile.
+The credit rating agencies have also maintained their view about your Company and its robust business strategy with its healthy earnings profile.
 Crisil has assigned its highest rating “CRISIL A1+” to the Commercial Paper Programme of PFS and ICRA has assigned its highest rating “ICRA A1+” to the short term loans availed from banks.
-Long term instruments are rated “CRISIL A+/Stable” by Crisil, “ICRA A+(Positive)” by ICRA, “CARE A+” by CARE and “BWR AA (Stable)” by Brickwork.
+Long term instruments are rated “CRISIL A+/Stable” by Crisil, “ICRA A+(Positive)” by ICRA, “CARE A+” by CARE and “BWR AA (Stable)” by Brickworks.